The International Symposium on Quantum Science,

 - Quantum computer development hub in RIKEN

-- Quantum device development hub in National Institute
+- Global quantum industrial support hub (provisional name) in National Institute

 of Advanced Industrial Science and Technology（AIST）